Data room trends: what's shifting in the VDR market and what you should care about

 What are the top 3 trends in data analytics for virtual data rooms?

 First: document engagement tracking - page-by-page views, time spent per section, and session-level data that shows how reviewers interact with specific documents.
 Second: visitor behavior patterns - who's accessing the room, in what order, and how often, which signals genuine interest vs. surface-level review.
-Third: real-time notification triggers - instant alerts when a document is opened or revisited, letting founders time their follow-ups precisely.
+Third: real-time notification triggers - instant alerts when a document is opened or revisited, letting teams time their follow-ups precisely.

 In the VDR context, data trends refer to changes in how virtual data room platforms collect, display, and analyze information about document usage.
 This includes the shift from basic "viewed / not viewed" tracking to granular page-level analytics, the introduction of AI-powered document summaries, and the use of engagement data to guide deal strategy.
 It also encompasses market trends - pricing shifts, feature evolution, and which buyer segments are growing fastest.